youngdataspace/Build-and-Deploy-a-Spam-Detector-Model-on-AWS/README.md

 - Click "Open Jupyter" to open Jupyter Notebook in SageMaker
 - Create a new notebook by clicking "new" and selecting "conda_tensorflow_p36"

-The remainder of this post will be explaining the deplolyment process in the notebook that we just created.
+The remainder of this post will be explaining the deployment process in the notebook that we just created.